 There are many constants in the arts and crafts world.
 However, there’s one true variable when it comes to just about any pattern or design: choosing the best yarn for the project at hand.
+In this case, we are looking at the best yarns for knitting or crocheting a hat.

 Wool is the default option for the greater majority of those who knit or crochet and there’s certainly nothing wrong with choosing wool as a go-to yarn.
 It offers a heavier weight than other materials and that makes it a particularly good option for clothing in the cooler months.